checkpoint

 Conclusion

-At this juncture, you should have Checkpoint running, indexing your contracts data and serving this indexed data via graphql.
+At this juncture, you should have Checkpoint running, indexing your contracts data (on multiple networks) and serving this indexed data via graphql.

-Next up, you can explore our template repository here to get up and running quickly.
+Next up, you can explore our template repository to get up and running quickly.

-You can also explore some Checkpoint core concepts or move on to the next guide.
+You can also explore some Checkpoint or move on to the next guide.